Male Student Success

 Male Empowerment Network

-The Male Empowerment Network (M.E.N.) is an exciting new mentoring opportunity for male freshmen and sophomores!
-M.E.N.
+The Male Empowerment Network (M.E.N.) is an exciting mentoring opportunity for male freshmen!
+The program is designed to

-is designed to provide a highly focused and integrated model of academic, career,
+provide a highly focused and integrated model of academic, career, co-curricular and

-co-curricular and social resources by matching upperclassmen male mentors with freshmen
+social resources by matching upperclassmen male mentors with freshmen males.

 address challenges, and explore